Principal - Tracey Vander Hayden

 her students, teachers, and parents for 21st Century Learning and the California Common Core State Standards (CCSS) is being supported through the passage of TUSD’s $135 million technology bond which provided every student with one to one iPads and every classroom with upgraded instructional technology.
 Ms. Vander Hayden truly recognizes that the middle school years are critical in preparing students for a successful college and/or career pathway.

 Assistant Principal - Troy Fresch

-Mr. Fresch is proud to be in his fourth year as Assistant Principal at Pioneer Middle School in the Tustin Unified School District.
+Mr. Fresch is proud to be in his fifth year as Assistant Principal at Pioneer Middle School in the Tustin Unified School District.
 Previously, Mr. Fresch was the Assistant Principal in charge of facilities, technology, and special education at Tustin High School.